 Developed in 2016-2017, 13 cm wide, 20 cm long, and 10 cm high.

-During complex surgical procedures, such as in ENT or skull-base surgery, there is a need to approach difficult-to-reach locations via narrow anatomic pathways.
-Performing surgery along complex 3D pathways requires a snake-like instrument able to memorize the 3D shape of the followed pathway and shifting the shape backward as the instrument moves forward with its head steering in a new direction.
+During complex surgical procedures such as in skull-base surgery, there is a need to reach difficult-to-reach locations via narrow anatomic corridors.
+Performing surgery along complex 3D pathways requires a snake-like instrument able that memorizes the 3D shape of the followed pathway and shifts the shape backward as the instrument moves forward.
 This snake-like method of locomotion is called “follow-the-leader locomotion”, in which the head is the “leader” and the body follows the pathway of the head, see the following animations: